 Calgary Tower, Banff National Park, Lake Louise, Head-Smashed-In Buffalo Jump, Glacier National Park, Old Faithful, The Grand Tetons

-On this guided tour, you’ll walk for about 1 hour daily across moderately uneven terrain, including paved roads and ice, with some steep inclines and …
+On this guided tour, you’ll walk for at least 1 hour daily across moderately uneven terrain, including paved roads and ice, with some steep inclines a…

 Welcome to Canada!
 Arrive at your hotel in Calgary and settle in before getting to know your Tour Director and fellow travelers at tonight’s welcome dinner.

 Head out on a sightseeing coach tour of Calgary, a lively city that served as the site of the 1988 Winter Olympic Games.

 • Enjoy panoramic city views from the observation deck at the top of Calgary Tower